limkokhole/unx/README.md

 ### Options Explanation:
     Pass -s or --stay, the default is `cd` to destination directory (last directory if multiple *) after extract, but -s will stay on original/current directory after extracted.
 Note that it doesn't means stay on current directory when on progress since `ar x` requires `cd`, but it means cd back to original directory on complete.
     Pass -c or --clear, to delete source file such as .tar/.zip/.deb file.
 It will not clear if failed to extract.
     Pass -v or --verbose, to list parent directory of destination directory/file on progress.
+Also included log such as which directory is skipped and which file is trying.

 ### Options example (Basically means every possible combination of -c|-s|-v, ../full path, regex *):
     unx myArchive.tar